 I suppose the simple answer would be, I write what I love.
 But, the questions remains, why history?

 Considering my high school American history teacher, Mr. Beard, rarely spoke to us, opting instead to give us worksheet after worksheet with the occasional historical film tossed in to mix it up, it’s a wonder I enjoy the topic.
 Not only that, I actually have my B.S. in Social Studies Education from Messiah College and my M.Ed. in History Education from Penn State.
 Despite Mr. Beard’s attempt to make me loathe his class, I’ve only become more passionate about the subject.

 As Long as I Can Remember, I’ve Loved History

-I’ve always enjoyed my paternal grandfather’s stories of how our ancestors traveled with Prince Gallitzin over the Allegheny Mountains.
+I’ve always enjoyed my paternal grandfather’s stories about our ancestors.
 He could regale us for hours with poems from his childhood or tales of life growing up on the Criste farm in Cresson, Pennsylvania.
-I remember staring wide-eyed when I’d learned that my maternal ancestors had been fur trappers and whiskey runners on the Pennsylvania frontier during the French & Indian War.
+I remember staring wide-eyed when I’d learned that my maternal ancestors had been fur trappers and whisky runners on the Pennsylvania frontier during the French and Indian War.
 I loved the pictures of my father smiling proudly in his WWII naval uniform as well as the hats, spats and gloved hands in my grandparents wedding photos.
 From hat pins to war medals to my mother’s worn and faded WWII ration book, I was captivated.